 You may find it helpful to keep track of your cat’s activity, appetite, litter box usage, and overall comfort each day so that you can quickly notice if their condition, mood, or quality of life is declining.

-If your pet is taking multiple medications, a pill dispenser can come in handy.
-Be sure to keep it out of reach of any pets or children in your home.
+If your cat is taking multiple medications, a pill dispenser can come in handy.
+Be sure to keep medications out of reach of any pets or children in your home.

-Because cats are heavily influenced by smells, you may need to warm up their food to make it extra smelly (but not too hot, though) or try a few varieties your veterinarian recommended in order to get them to eat.
-Be sure to clean their food and water bowls to remove any lingering smells, gunk, or bacteria.
+Because cats are heavily influenced by smells, you may need to warm up their food to make it extra smelly (but not too hot, though) or try a few varieties your veterinarian recommended to get them to eat.
+Be sure to clean their food and water bowls at least daily to remove any lingering smells, gunk, or bacteria.
 And if they love treats, feel free to pamper them.

-Consider a low-entry litter box, and potentially adding another box, to make it easy for your cat to a) get to the box quickly and b) get into the box more easily.
+Consider a low-entry litter box (like the Kitty GoHere senior litter box) and potentially adding another box to make it easy for your cat to a) get to the box quickly and b) get into the box more easily.
 Scoop the box every day to ensure they always have a clean place to go.
 Of course, one of the best things you can give your cat during this time is your love and attention.
 Carry on with play, enrichment, and new things just like you would if they were well.
 Have gentle play sessions if your cat has the energy for it.
-Provide physical touch, such as gentle petting or massage if your cat enjoys these.
+Provide physical touch, such as gentle petting or massage, if your cat enjoys these.
 Talk to your cat and be present in the moment with them.

-If your cat is not eating or drinking, having difficulty standing, not able to use the litter box, or if they are vomiting or having diarrhea, reach out to your veterinarian to see if there are medication adjustments that can be made.
+The quality of life tools listed above will help you assess when things are getting worse.
+In general, if your cat is not eating or drinking, having difficulty standing, not able to use the litter box, or if they are vomiting or having diarrhea, reach out to your veterinarian to make them aware of these signs.
+It is possible that medication adjustments can be made or other therapy recommended to help your cat be more comfortable.

 Unfortunately, eventually, all palliative care options are not enough.
-You and your family may need to make some decisions about your cat’s quality of life and ending their suffering with humane euthanasia.
+You and your family may need to make some decisions about your cat’s quality of life and how to let them go with humane euthanasia peacefully.
 If you haven’t had to make this decision before, ask your veterinarian to explain the process and discuss the options available so that you can be prepared when the time comes.